AaronPlave/common-mapping-client/docs/walkthrough/adding-hurricane-track-vector-layer/adding-interactivity/modifying-the-hover-interaction.md

 ## Adding MapWrapper Functions

-Now that we have an array in state, we'll want to fill it with something useful.
-Now we'll add a functions to our MapWrapper classes for retrieving data at a point.
+Now that we have an array in state we'll want to fill it with something useful so we'll add functions to our MapWrapper classes for retrieving data at a point.

 Because we know that we'll be calling this function from a mouse event, we can expect to be passed a screen space location ([x,y] pixel coordinate) from which to pull the related data.
 That's handy because both Cesium and Openlayers have built-in functions for retrieving vector data at a pixel.
 We'll begin with Openlayers.